rsdoiel/antenna/planet.md

 ---

-## Teens who drowned had entered water to retrieve football
+## Donegal schools pay tribute to 'respected' students

 date: 2025-05-11, from: RTÉ News

-Two teenagers who died after getting into difficulty in the water off the coast of Co Donegal had entered the water to retrieve a football, a local councillor has said.
+The two teenagers who died after getting into difficulty in the sea off the coast of Buncrana, Co Donegal were "deeply respected" and "valued" students, their school principals have said.

 <br>